Pediatric Orthopedic surgeons width="1024" height="188"

 At Medical City Children’s Orthopedic and Spine Specialists, we understand the growing bones in children and teenagers.
 We are adept at providing the appropriate hand fracture care, including surgery for the most complicated injuries.

-Finally, we treat thousands of children and teens every year at our offices in Arlington, Dallas, Frisco, and McKinney.
-Contact us today to learn more about our hand injury treatment options, which cater to hand fractures and growth plate injuries.
+Finally, we treat thousands of children and teens every year at our offices in Dallas, Arlington, Flower Mound, Frisco, and McKinney, TX.
+Contact us today to learn more about our hand injury treatment options, which cater to hand fractures and growth plate injuries in children.

 The physicians at Medical City Children’s Orthopedic and Spine Specialists have the experience and expertise in the treatment of hand fractures.
 Our board-certified physicians specialize in the treatment of children and adolescents and can give your child the care and attention they deserve.